enoskyeza/practice/README.md

 11. Objects and Methods:
     Add a method called getBirthYear to the person object.
 This method should return the current year minus the person's age.

+12. Asynchronous JavaScript (Promises):
+    Write a function called fetchData that returns a promise.
+The promise should resolve with the message "Data fetched successfully!" after a delay of 2 seconds.